 Hundreds of Tangipahoa residents without water since Friday; company blames freeze, growing demand

-Starting Friday, he's had to collect water from this lake at the front of his neighborhood so that his family can flush their toilets.
+Since the Friday before Christmas, he's had to collect water from a lake at the front of his neighborhood so that his family can flush their toilets.

 Their Tangipahoa Parish subdivision, Wolf Lakes, is one of many having water problems.